kad-er/MLOps/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+## Configurations:

+If you want to use this project, you have to downlaod and unzip the deployed scripts then upload them to your google drive.
+After that , you need to configure the laravel filesystem gdrive, gdrive2 and gdrive3 which refers respectivey to skin segmentation, object detection , face and gender detection; By adding the respective folderid , the client id, refresh token and the client secret.
+For the configuration of the contact form , go to the .env file and change the email and its password.
+Lastely , for the database , you need to update the .env file by changing the database parameters.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).